havochvatten/MSP-Symphony/README.md

 There are also frontend tests, see [frontend/README](frontend/README.md) for more details.

-### Swagger
+### Swagger (partially disabled)

+A previous Swagger integration has been partially disabled (won't generate documentation) in the build since release
+version 1.3 due to certain compatibility issues with the internally recommended application server software (WildFly 26).
+However, the dependency remains in the software package, providing OpenAPI annotations.
+Reintroducing the 'Swagger UI' capability is being considered.

-The package comes bundled with [Swagger](https://swagger.io/) which can be used for exploring APIs and debugging, but may want to be disabled in a production environment.
-By default it is available at the */symphony-ws/swagger* endpoint.
+~~The package comes bundled with [Swagger](https://swagger.io/) which can be used for exploring APIs and debugging, but may want to be disabled in a production environment.
+By default it is available at the */symphony-ws/swagger* endpoint.~~

 ## License